EasyRL4Rec: An Easy-to-use Library for Reinforcement Learning Based Recommender Systems: Introduction

-With increasing attention to RL-based RS, research in this field is confronted with the following three challenges. \begin{itemize}[leftmargin=*, topsep=0pt, parsep=0pt] \item \textbf{Absence of an easy-to-use framework.} Currently, there is a lack of easy-to-use frameworks or libraries for the study of RL-based RS.
-Research for RL-based RS requires interactive environment building.
-However, existing implementations of environments neither use mass datasets nor simulated data generated by simulators, which is inconvenient and hard to follow for most researchers.
-In addition, it is difficult to directly apply RL libraries (e.g. rllib~\cite{liang2018rllib}) to recommendation scenarios due to the lack of recommendation environment construction, and state modeling. \item \textbf{Distinct evaluation strategies in different work.} The absence of standardized evaluation metrics complicates the comparison of model performances across different research teams.
-While some studies follow traditional RS metrics such as Normalized Discounted Cumulative Gain (NDCG) and Hit Rate (HR), others rely on RL-specific measures like cumulative reward and interaction length, leading to inconsistencies in performance assessment. \item \textbf{Poor reproducibility of previous studies.} Thirdly, poor reproducibility of some previous studies increases the difficulty of further studies.
+With increasing attention to RL-based RSs, research in this field is confronted with the following three challenges. \begin{itemize}[leftmargin=*, topsep=0pt, parsep=0pt] \item \textbf{Absence of an easy-to-use framework.} Currently, there is a lack of easy-to-use frameworks for academic research.
+Research for RL-based RSs requires interactive environment building.
+However, existing resources neither use mass datasets nor simulated data generated by simulators, making them inconvenient for usage.
+In addition, it is difficult to directly apply RL libraries (e.g. rllib~\cite{liang2018rllib}) to recommendation scenarios due to the absence of suitable environments and state modeling. \item \textbf{Distinct evaluation strategies in different work.} The absence of standardized evaluation metrics complicates model comparisons across different research teams.
+While some studies follow traditional RS metrics such as Normalized Discounted Cumulative Gain (NDCG) and Hit Rate (HR), others use RL-specific measures like cumulative reward and interaction length, leading to inconsistencies in performance assessment. \item \textbf{Poor reproducibility of previous studies.} Thirdly, poor reproducibility of some previous studies increases the difficulty of further studies.
 Researchers and practitioners in this field often face challenges in reproducing methods and ensuring the effectiveness of self-implemented baselines due to variations in details, hindering the field's development. \end{itemize}